-- an LGPS pension is being paid to you - you built up some of that pension before 1 April 2014, and - you are re-employed in local government or by an employer who offers membership of the LGPS.

-You must tell the LGPS administering authority that pays your pension about your new employment, whether you join the Scheme in your new position or not.
+If you are already receiving a pension from the Scheme and you are re-employed in local government or by an employer who offers membership of the LGPS, your pension may be affected.
+Your pension will only be affected if some or all of it was build up before 1 April 2014.
+You must tell the LGPS pension fund that pays your pension about your new employment, whether you join the Scheme in your new position or not.
 They will let you know whether your pension in payment is affected in any way.

-If you are receiving a pension from the Scheme, all of which you built up after 31 March 2014, and you are re-employed in local government or by an employer who offers membership of the LGPS, you do not need to inform the LGPS administering authority that pays your pension.
+If you are receiving a pension from the Scheme, all of which you built up after 31 March 2014, and you are re-employed in local government or by an employer who offers membership of the LGPS, you do not need to inform the LGPS pension fund that pays your pension.
 There is no effect on your pension in payment.
 The only exception to this is if you are in receipt of a LGPS ill health pension of the type that is stopped if you are in any gainful employment.
 If this is the case, you must inform the employer who awarded you that pension.
 They will let you know whether your pension in payment should be stopped.

-Contribution Flexibility
+Contribution flexibility